puitiza/ecommerce/order-service/README.md

 The Order Service is a critical core business microservice responsible for managing the entire lifecycle of customer orders within the e-commerce platform.
-It handles order creation, validation, state transitions, and integration with other services like Payment and Shipment.
+It handles order creation, validation, state transitions, and integration with other services like Payment and Shipment via a message broker (Kafka) and a REST client (Feign).

 ## Key Features